Jumpman Gaming Bingo Sites (2026) — 150+ UK Brands, One Operator

 Here’s what 65x looked like in practice.
 Mega Wheel lands you £10 in bonus funds.
 Multiply that by 65.
 You’re wagering £650 before you see a penny back.
 And even after all that, the most you could cash out was whatever you’d put in over your lifetime as a player, maxing out at £250.
 Balance showing £1,000?
 Tough — £250 was the ceiling.
 Absolutely punishing.

 The January 2026 UKGC cap brought that down to 10x across the industry.
-Several Jumpman sites have confirmed the change — Free Spins Bingo, All Star Games, Express Wins, Swanky Bingo among them — and the rest should follow.
+Every Jumpman brand we’ve checked now displays 10x in its homepage offer terms.
+Some long-form T&C documents on individual brand sites still display the legacy 65x figure — those documents simply haven’t been refreshed by the operator.
+The homepage offer terms players actually see at the point of claiming the bonus all show 10x, and that’s what’s enforced.
 Whether the overall value of offers stays the same is another question.
 Lower wagering might mean smaller Mega Wheel prizes, fewer promotions, or quietly rebalanced odds.
 Time will tell.
 Our wagering requirements guide covers the new rules properly, and the no-wagering bingo guide lists sites where this doesn’t apply at all.

 The £500,000 UKGC Settlement